davidmohaisen/davidmohaisen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is David Mohaisen and I am a Full Professor of [Computer Science](https://www.cs.ucf.edu/) at the [University of Central Florida](https://www.ucf.edu/).
+My name is David Mohaisen[^1] and I am a Full Professor of [Computer Science](https://www.cs.ucf.edu/) at the [University of Central Florida](https://www.ucf.edu/).
 My research work is in the area of security and privacy and I have been recently focusing on topics such as machine learning and arificial intelligence, software, web, and networked systems, internet of things and wearables, and blockchains.

   * Networks: NDSS 2023, CCS 2022, DSN 2022, INFOCOM 2020, DSN 2019, ICDCS 2019
   * Blockchain: IEEE S&P 2023, ACM CCS 2021, ACM CCS 2021 (b), ICDCS 2021, ICDCS 2019